gernhan/english-learning/speaking/free/topics/personal_information.md

 - I believe my upbringing has played a significant role in shaping who I am today.
 - Growing up in a supportive family environment taught me the importance of kindness, resilience, and hard work.

+Compare houses in rural area and flats in city